In this kitchen cabinet toe kick guide we share the materials, dimensions, options and remodeling tips to improve your kitchen design.

 You can have enough light to have a midnight snack.
 Check our kitchen under cabinet lighting guide for additional ideas.

-Install a step stool — Short people have difficulty reaching for items on the top drawer of the kitchen cabinet.
+Install a step stool — Short people have difficulty reaching for items in the top drawer of the cabinet.
 Using a stool is practical.
-But, you cannot leave the stool in front of the cabinet all the time.
+But you cannot leave the stool in front of the cabinet all the time.

 To solve this, place a stool inside the toe space, so you do not have to find one every time you need it.
 You can take it out from the cove below the lowest drawer.